InnerSourceCommons/InnerSourceLearningPath/contributor/03-contributor-ethos-script.md

 The same is true for a lot of InnerSource projects: Inviting contributions from the outside does not imply giving write access to everyone right from the start.
-Instead you will submit your changes through a pull request and have them reviewed by existing trusted committers.
+Instead you will submit your changes through a pull request or proposed patchset and have them reviewed by existing trusted committers.

 X: Much like in the real world you'll follow contributions guidelines set by the